mark-macbeth/lego/README.md

 # LEGO
 Welcome to my LEGO page that showcases all of my MOCs and scenes using them.
 My name is Mark, and I'm a connoisseur of digitally-built space station-assembly art (yup, kinda niche; I get that a lot).
 If you're a CDBSSAA like me then read on!
-Also, be sure to check out [r/DigitalLego](https://www.reddit.com/r/DigitalLego/) and [r/LegoSpace](https://www.reddit.com/r/LegoSpace/) where I tend to post my creations.
+Also, be sure to check out Reddit's [r/DigitalLego](https://www.reddit.com/r/DigitalLego/) and [r/LegoSpace](https://www.reddit.com/r/LegoSpace/) subs where I tend to post my creations.

 Enjoy, and build on!